zxc308/P4-tutorials/README.md

 # Older tutorials

-A live tutorial class using different versions of the example code in this repository have been given over the last several years, typically in May at Stanford University in California, and at the ACM SIGCOMM workshop.
+Multiple live tutorial classes have been given using the example code in this repository for hands-on exercises.
+For example, there is one each April or May at the P4 workshop at Stanford University in California, and there have been several at networking conferences such as ACM SIGCOMM.

-Please [create an issue](https://github.com/p4lang/tutorials/issues) for this tutorials repository if you know a public link for classroom video recordings and/or pre-built VM images that currently do not have such a link,
+Please [create an issue](https://github.com/p4lang/tutorials/issues) for this tutorials repository if you know a public link for classroom video recordings and/or pre-built VM images that currently do not have such a link.

 ## ACM SIGCOMM August 2019 Tutorial on Programming the Network Data Plane